Severina7/Man_in_a_hole/README.md

-# Man in a hole project or how to get out of the churn problem
+# The Man in a Hole project or A Way Against Customer Churn Cycle

 ## Project objectives